-For applications storing larger amounts of bitcoins, a multi-signature scheme is typically required to provide more checks and balances to mitigate the risk of theft.
+For applications routinely storing larger amounts of bitcoins, a multi-signature scheme is typically used to provide more checks and balances to mitigate the risk of theft.

 MultiSig – The Former Benchmark For Wallet Security

-Prior to the introduction of Sepior™ ThresholdSig, a single-key, multi-party, threshold-signature wallet security technology, MultiSig was considered the benchmark for crypto wallet security.
+Prior to the introduction of Sepior™ ThresholdSig, a single-key, multi-party, threshold-signature wallet security technology, MultiSig was considered the benchmark for cryptocurrency wallet security.

 MultiSig uses multiple keys, allowing multiple parties to individually sign-off to collectively authorize an account withdrawal.